Collaboratory for Resiliency and Recovery

 Dr. Carol Romanowski is an industrial engineer with expertise in data mining and advanced data analysis.
 She joined RIT in 2005, and is currently a professor in Computer Science within the Golisano College of Computing and Information Sciences, where she teaches graduate classes in data mining and data preparation.
 Dr. Romanowski is also affiliated with the Computing Security department and the PhD program, and is supervising several master’s level students working on projects in critical infrastructure protection.
 She has worked on grants funded by the LMI, the Department of Labor, DHS, NSF, and MIT/Lincoln Labs.

-Dr. Sumita Mishra is an associate professor in RIT’s Department of Computing Security.
+Dr. Sumita Mishra is a professor in RIT’s Department of Computing Security.
 She teaches networking and security courses at both undergraduate and graduate levels.
 Her current research interests are in security for resource constrained networks and critical infrastructure protection.
 Funding sources for Dr. Mishra’s current and past projects include National Science Foundation, Department of Homeland Security, Air Force Research Lab – Rome, Air Force Research Lab – Wright Patterson, NASA and Boeing.
 She is a board member and membership co-chair of ACM Networking Networking (N2) Women, and Secretary of the IEEE Joint Communications and Aerospace Society, Rochester chapter.
 Dr. Mishra has served on program committees of several IEEE and ACM conferences.
 She has published over 60 articles in national and international journals and conferences.

 Dr. Rajendra K. Raj is a professor with RIT’s Computer Science and Computing Security departments.
 His research interests focus on secure computing in the context of distributed and mobile systems, Big Data management and analytics, and critical infrastructure protection.
 Dr. Raj is also interested in computing education methodologies, and is involved in program assessment, evaluation and accreditation; he is currently a Commissioner with ABET’s Computing Accreditation Commission.
 He teaches a variety of courses in security, cloud and large-scale data management, and distributed systems.
 Prior to RIT, he was a software designer, developer, architect and manager in the Information Technology Division at Morgan Stanley & Co., where he architected, built and managed globally distributed infrastructures for financial applications handling Big Data.
 Dr. Raj’s research has been funded from the National Science Foundation, the Department of Homeland Security, and LMI.